Apifresh: Need

 The competitiveness of the European beekeeping sector is progressively falling as a consequence of decreased bee populations and abrupt snatching of market share by imports.
 These facts cause reduction of beekeepers’ production, implying underutilised resources, lower economies of scale, and higher production costs.
 In addition, products manufactured in countries with much lower quality standards and/or adulterated with substitutes are gaining market share through unfair competition.

 Lack of specific regulations with respect to bee products are another threat for the beekeeping market and public health safety.
 Currently, there are no accepted standards for certain products like pollen and royal jelly.
 Few countries have guidelines or standards for products other than honey.
 This means it is possible to find products in the market under these labels without any quality and authenticity control.

 Project status

 Apifresh is in the second year of development.
 Currently the project has collected more than 400 pollen and 20 royal jelly samples from ten European countries.
 These samples have been analyzed in the two laboratories participating in the project: Marchamalo (Spain) and Tubitak (Turkey) with a third reference laboratory in Germany.
 A set of guidelines have been produced for the beekeepers to ensure samples are collected according to a given protocol; ensuring the quality of harvesting, transportation and storage conditions.
-Also strict interlaboratory validation protocols have been defined; including: a validation protocol, a validation master plan and standard format for inter-laboratory reports.
+Also strict inter-laboratory validation protocols have been defined; including: a validation protocol, a validation master plan and standard format for inter-laboratory reports.

 A complete set of analytics has been specified in the protocol; including the following: